-- 1. Infrastructure improvements: \$80,000 of the fund is earmarked for facilities upgrades and other tangible environmental projects on campus.
-Some possible examples include solar and other on-campus renewable electricity generation, energy efficiency measures, alternative transportation infrastructure, increased composting and/or recycling, or building a biodiesel production facility. - 2.
-Student research: The scholarship portion of the fund, up to \$20,000 per year, will fund research-oriented projects proposed by Mason students under the supervision of a Mason faculty member.
-These funds may cover the cost of supplies, lab equipment, and the student's time to develop the project.
+1. Infrastructure improvements: \$80,000 of the fund is earmarked for facilities upgrades and other tangible environmental projects on campus.
+Some possible examples include solar and other on-campus renewable electricity generation, energy efficiency measures, alternative transportation infrastructure, increased composting and/or recycling, etc.

+2. Student research: The scholarship portion of the fund, up to \$20,000 per year, will fund research-oriented projects proposed by Mason students under the supervision of a Mason faculty member.
+These funds may cover the cost of supplies and lab equipment.
 If material for the project is significantly expensive (i.e. if an item was valued over \$100.00), applicants may be required to return the equipment at the end of their project's completion date to the PGF Committee.
 Applicants will be notified by the PGF Committee during the application process if material must be returned.